acherrera/tnote_plus/README.md

 - **Secure**: Encrypts your database using standard **AES-256 in CBC mode**.
 So even if anybody gets hand of your database file.
 He cannot make any sense of it.
 [A little demo of what I am doing using it](https://github.com/tasdikrahman/tnote/wiki/So-you-say-it-is-encrypted-eh%3F)

 **NOTE**
-  _This feature is available/tested only on linux based systems.
-Support for other OS's coming soon!_
+  _This was built and testing in Linux - use on other OS's at your own risk_

 - **Text Highlighting is cross platform** - Supports Linux, Windows, MAC for the terminal based highlighting.
 - **Searching for notes is hassle free** in `tnote`: It supports full text search for notes based on _content_, _tags_